CLI Overview

 Build from source

-If you prefer to build from source, the CLI is a single Go binary with zero dependencies:
+If you prefer to build from source, the CLI is a Go module with stdlib-only imports:

 cd cli